wuyuanpei/RW_HTTPServer/README.md

 # RW_HTTPServer/1.0

+Please first render this ``README`` file for the convenience to read

 - Author: Richard Wu
 - Date: Sun, 3 Oct 2021 19:41:28 GMT

 The first section describes the basic design of the http server (i.e., part 1)

+The second section describes Threadpool design and Select-Multiplexing design (i.e., part 2a and 2b)

 Please feel free to contact me at richard.wu@yale.edu if you have any question about testing this server.

 ## Basic HTTP Server for Part 1
 ### How to get started?
-- Please first render this ``README`` file for the convenience to read

 - Please run the command:
 ```
 ./run.sh